63 Westow Hill,

 No one has favorited this theater yet

-Originally a swimming pool, the building was converted into a cinema in 1909, opening as the Photodrome, with the entrance on the side of the building on Jasper Road.
+Located in the south London district of Crystal Palace/Upper Norwood.
+Originally a swimming pool, the building was converted into a cinema in 1909, opening as the Photodrome, with the entrance on the side of the building on a narrow alley.
 The projection room was at the rear of the screen.
 It was re-named Electra Theatre in September 1909 after redecoration.

-In 1912, a new entrance was formed out of a shop premises on the corner of Jasper Road and Westow Hill, and there was now a long entrance hall to reach the auditorium.
+In 1912, a new entrance was formed out of a shop premises on the corner of Westow Hill and the alley, and there was now a long entrance hall to reach the auditorium.

 It was re-named Electric Theatre in the 1920’s, and in the late-1920’s it was re-named Palladium Cinema.
 But it was unable to compete with newer purpose bult cinemas opening in the immediate area, and was closed in 1933.
 It was re-opened on 26th November 1935, but this was short lived and the Palladium Cinema finally closed in the Summer of 1936, still using its rear projection system.